fastlane/docs/docs/index.md

 Currently, _fastlane_ is officially supported to run on 🍎 macOS.

-But we are actively working on 🐧 Linux and 🖥️ Windows support for parts of fastlane.
+But we are actively working on 🐧 Linux and 🖥️ Windows support for parts of _fastlane_.
 Some underlying software like Xcode or iTunes Transporter is only available for macOS, but many other tools and actions can theoretically also work on other platforms.
 Please see [this Github issue for further information](https://github.com/fastlane/fastlane/issues/11687).

 ## _fastlane_ team